BPushpa/friendly-telegram/README.md

 ****************************************"N Queens Problem"**********************************

+Start playing the N queens and find the solution

-Here is the solution for the N Queens problem.
+Here is the simple javascript approach for the N Queens problem.